 - Walk forward, back, left, and right - Use the W,A,S, and D keys on your keyboard, or the left stick on an Xbox controller.

 - Look up, down, left, and right - Click and drag the mouse, use the arrow keys on your keyboard, or the right stick on an Xbox controller.

 - Action button press on controller - Right-click the mouse, press the Enter key on your keyboard, or use the A button on an Xbox controller.

 - Home button press on controller - Press the Windows key or F2 key on your keyboard, or press the B button on an Xbox controller.

 - Controller movement for scrolling - Hold the Alt key, hold the right mouse button, and drag the mouse up / down, or in an Xbox controller hold the right trigger and A button down and move the right stick up and down.

 The Mixed Reality simulator can simulate up to two hand-held tracked motion controllers.
 Enable them using the toggle switches in the Mixed Reality Portal.
 Each simulated controller has:

-- Position in space
+- Position and orientation in space

 - Home button